pulumi/docs/quickstart/gcp/tutorial-gke.md

     export const servicePublicIP = service.status.apply(s => s.loadBalancer.ingress[0].ip)
     ```

-1. Run `pulumi update`, and select "yes" to preview and deploy the changes.
+1. Run `pulumi up`, note the preview diff, and select "yes" to deploy the changes.

     As part of the update, you'll see some new objects in the output: a
     `Namespace` in Kubernetes to deploy into, a `Deployment` resource for